 In the 1920s soil erosion became a problem and land that was difficult to farm was abandoned in some areas.
 Prices for pastoral products were sluggish, and fell sharply in the early 1930s.
-While the population continued to grow – from 27,086 in 1926 to 31,411 in 1936 – the rate of increase slowed markedly compared to previous decades.
+While the population continued to grow – to 31,411 in 1936 – the rate of increase slowed markedly.
 A 4% drop between 1936 and 1945 was offset by renewed growth (mostly in the towns) after the Second World War.
 By 1961 the region’s population was 38,916.

-Pine planting in Pureora State Forest stopped in the 1950s and coal mines and sawmills closed in succeeding decades.
+Pine planting in Pureora State Forest stopped in the 1950s and coal mines and sawmills closed in the succeeding decades.
 The region did not have a strong enough manufacturing base to offset weakening primary-sector industries and related population decline.
 Developments in farm technology meant less labour was needed.
-Because the region had relatively small towns and no cities, this limited population-based government spending.
+Because the region had relatively small towns and no cities, population-based government spending was limited.

 The European population probably overtook the Māori population by 1906.
 Just over a century later, in 2013, 71.6% of the King Country population identified as European – slightly lower than the national figure of 74%.
-Māori made up 36.4%, well above the national figure of 14.9%.
+Māori made up 36.4%, more than double the national figure of 14.9%.
 Pacific people comprised 2.9% and Asian people 2.3% of the regional population.

 Alcohol intended for resale was smuggled into the King Country in creative ways.
-In Ōngarue, local legend tells of special containers which were made to fit inside horse collars that were sent to Auckland by train when they needed ‘repairing’.
-The collars were returned with the containers filled with whiskey – and the police were none the wiser.
+In Ōngarue, local legend tells that special containers were made to fit inside horse collars that were sent to Auckland by train for ‘repair’.
+The collars were returned with the containers filled with whisky – and the police were none the wiser.

 The Maniapoto Maori Trust Board, formally established by an act of Parliament in 1988, is the King Country’s main iwi authority.
 The board maintains a roll of tribal beneficiaries whom it represents on matters that affect their welfare.

-Other iwi have interests in the King Country – including Ngāti Manunui (a hapū of Ngāti Tuwharetoa), which has a marae at Kākahi, while hapū of Te Āti Haunui-a-Pāpārangi (a Whanganui iwi) have a number of marae in Taumarunui.
+Other iwi have interests in the King Country.
+Ngāti Manunui (a hapū of Ngāti Tuwharetoa) has a marae at Kākahi, and hapū of Te Āti Haunui-a-Pāpārangi (a Whanganui iwi) have a number of marae in Taumarunui.

 Ngāti Maniapoto and other King Country iwi have filed a series of claims with the Waitangi Tribunal.
 These were grouped together as the Te Rohe Pōtae District Inquiry, which was in its final phase in 2015.

 Pastoral farming was the main form of agriculture.
 Sheep predominated, followed by dairy cows and beef cattle.
-Dairy farms were established wherever the land was flat enough, and sheep and cattle were farmed on hillier country.
+Dairy farms were established where the land was flat enough, while sheep and cattle were farmed on hillier country.

 Dairy factories opened in the King Country from the early 1900s.
 The smaller factories closed as road transport improved in the 1920s and 1930s – milk could be taken to larger, more advanced factories further afield.
 After the Second World War processing was concentrated in these larger factories, and eventually moved out of the region altogether.
 In 2011 the closest factories were in Taranaki and Waikato.
 Freezing works were located in Te Kūiti and Benneydale.

 Forests were burned by early settlers to create farmland.
-The ash added fertility to the soil but this did not last.
-Poor soil fertility, the departure of farmers for the battlefields of the First World War, a slump in the local economy in the early 1920s and the depression of the 1930s led to the widespread reversion of farmland to scrub and bush.
+The ash improved the fertility of the soil, but this boost was temporary.
+Poor fertility, the enlistment of farmers for the First World War, an economic slump in the early 1920s and the depression of the 1930s led to widespread reversion of farmland to scrub and bush.

 Bush sickness had a number of local names.
 The King Country’s version – Mairoa dopiness or disease – referred to the settlement of Mairoa, south-west of Te Kūiti, where the problem was particularly bad.
 It was also known as Morton Mains disease in Southland and the Glenhope ailment in Nelson.

 Another problem was ‘bush sickness’.
-Animals grazed on the volcanic pumice soils common in the region wasted away and died unless they were removed to pasture growing on different soil.
+Animals which grazed on the volcanic pumice soils common in the region wasted away and died unless they were moved to pasture growing on different soil.
 The cause – cobalt deficiency – was discovered in 1935.